dking1342/fast_api_intro/README.md

 this will download all the packages you'll need for your project

+### create gitignore file
+go to toptal and get a template for python. fastapi was not there at the time of this repo

 ### start the server
 create a new folder called app and put the main.py file inside. create a __init__.py file. to start the server type the script